multiversx/mx-docs/docs/validators/staking/merge-validator-delegation-sc.md

 You can obtain the HEX format of an address by first converting its bech32 (erd1...) form into binary, and then converting the resulting binary into HEX.
 :::

-2. The Merging Validator sends the merge transaction from the whitelisted wallet:
+2.1.
+From The Merging Validator wallet, sends the merge transaction:

+if the wallet merging is previously whitelisted
 ```rust
 To: erd1qqqqqqqqqqqqqqqpqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqylllslmq6y6
 Value: 0